JuliaSmoothOptimizers/BundleAdjustmentModels.jl/README.md

   nctprod: 0
 ```

-There is no second order information available fore these problems in the module.
+There is no second order information available for problems in this module.

 Delete unneeded artifacts and free up disk space with `delete_ba_artifact!`: